 - People who don’t like the eye-catching design.

-Otherwise, the AirPods are a great buy, and the essential part of my Perfect Setup 2017.
+Otherwise, the AirPods are a great buy and the essential part of my setup.